Goldorion/Goldorion/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Java and sometimes C# with Unity.
+- 🌱 I’m currently learning Java and how to draw.
 - 💬 I love adventure (narrative) and strategy/tactical games, and animes & cartoons.
 - 📫 How to reach me: Discord - Goldorion#5833  || Twitter - @Goldorion_
 - ⚡ Fun fact: Poutine is the best meal